rcohngru/recipes/recipes/chicken_salad.md

 ### Directions
 1. Chop up all ingredients and add to a bowl.
 2. Add mayonnaise and mustard to preference.
+3. Serve with crackers or in a sandwich.

 ### Notes
 - Add literally anything that sounds good here, this is a super basic one.